Mammootty: 2000–2009

 He begin 2008 with action film Roudram, directed by Renji Panicker.
-Mammootty joined with Anwar Rasheed after the industrial hit RajaManikyam.
+Mammootty joined with Anwar Rasheed after the industrial hit Rajamanikyam.
 This time for the comedy action movie Annan Thampi.
 The movie was a superhit in the boxoffice.
 The movie done a huge business all over.
 Telegu rights has sold for a record price until that time.
 His next releases were Parunthu, Mayabazar.
 He done a cameo role in One Way Ticket in which Prithviraj Sukumaran done the lead role.
 These movies didn't done any boxoffice wonders.
 After that he did the lead role in the biggest multistar movie in Malayalam Twenty:20, directed by Joshiy.
-In 2009, he done the all time blocbuster epic period drama film Kerala Varma Pazhassi Raja, written by M. T. Vasudevan Nair and directed by Hariharan. the film has collected around 49cr in box office.
+In 2009, he done the all-time blockbuster epic period drama film Kerala Varma Pazhassi Raja, written by M. T. Vasudevan Nair and directed by Hariharan. the film has collected around 49cr in box office.
 He also done performance oriented movies like Kerala Cafe and Paleri Manikyam.
 He won Best Actor Award in both Kerala State Film Awards and Filmfare Awards for the movie Paleri Manikyam.
 In the same year he done the action comedy film Chattambinadu, another performance oriented movie Loudspeaker and the directorial debut of Aashiq Abu, Daddy Cool.
 These movie has done Hit status in boxoffice.

-2010–present
+2010–2019

 In the year 2010, Mammootty acted in the films Drona 2010, directed by Shaji Kailas, Yugapurushan, directed by R. Sukumaran, Pramaani, directed by B. Unnikrishnan, Pokkiri Raja, the directorial debut of Vysakh Abraham, Kutty Srank, directed by Shaji N. Karun, Pranchiyettan & the Saint, directed by Ranjith, Best of Luck, directed by M. A. Nishad and Best Actor, Martin Prakkat's debut film.

 His films August 15, directed by Shaji Kailas, Doubles, directed by Sohan Seenulal, The Train, directed by Jayaraj, Bombay March 12, directed by Babu Janardhanan and Venicile Vyaapari, directed by Shafi appeared in 2011.

 In 2012, his films included: The King & the Commissioner, directed by Shaji Kailas, the Kannada-Malayalam bilingual film Shikari directed by Abhaya Simha, Cobra, directed by Lal, Thappana, directed by Johny Antony, Jawan of Vellimala, directed by Anoop Kannan, (Mammootty produced the film), Face to Face, directed by V. M. Vinu and Bavuttiyude Namathil, directed by G. S. Vijayan.